← Back

 Summary

-Microsoft Teams will enable rule-based management of Microsoft 365 certified third-party apps via org-wide settings in the Teams admin center starting April 2026.
-Administrators can control app availability based on permissions and publishers.
+Microsoft Teams will enable rule-based management of Microsoft 365 certified third-party apps via org-wide settings in the Teams admin center starting mid-April 2026.
+Admins can control app availability based on permissions and publishers.
 The feature rolls out automatically, disabled by default, with no prior admin action needed.

 Platforms